 Sally has been a member of the National Association of Voluntary Services Managers (NAVSM) in 2004 and was appointed as Vice Chair in 2016.
 She is passionate about identifying and implementing strategic development and service change while creating greater volunteer satisfaction.
 Her role on the NEC provides opportunities to work Nationally with partners to influence change and promote the value and growth of volunteering in healthcare.

-Heather, a musicologist and musician, taught at UEA and University of Cambridge, Madingley Hall.
+Heather, a member of the IVR Advisory Panel, is a musicologist and musician taught at UEA and University of Cambridge, Madingley Hall.
 She later set up the voluntary organisation Come Singing which provides over twenty therapeutic singing groups monthly in Norwich for Age UK, NSFT, NHS, Barchester, NCC, Norse and in the community.
 Her idea of Music Mirrors, simple written audio biographical cues added to care plans arose from this.
 It is currently the subject of a 4 year intervention study at Zurich University and part of an ethnographic study, Care for Music, led by Exeter University and University of Bergen.
 Heather was awarded a BEM in 2017 for services to dementia.

-Andrew Hunt is the Opportunities Co-ordinator with the UEA Careers Service and is responsible for growing the full range of employment and employability opportunities available to students and graduates.
+Andrew Hunt, a member of the IVR Advisory Panel, is the Opportunities Co-ordinator with the UEA Careers Service and is responsible for growing the full range of employment and employability opportunities available to students and graduates.
 Central to the Opportunities Team’s activities is working in partnership with local, national and international voluntary organisations to develop and promote opportunities whilst also supporting students and graduates to participate in volunteering.
 Andrew is a Sociology graduate and a qualified Careers Adviser.
 Prior to joining UEA Andrew spent over 15 years delivering and managing careers and holistic support services, predominantly for young people aged 13-25, in both education and community settings.